openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(elements: Collection<T>)
 ```

-Function: Constructs an [ArrayList](collection_package_class.md#class-arraylistt) containing all elements from the specified collection, maintaining their iteration order.
+Functionality: Constructs an [ArrayList](collection_package_class.md#class-arraylistt) containing all elements from the specified collection, in the order returned by the collection's iterator.

 Parameters: